Gameboy Advance SP

 In addition, Game Boy Advance SP continues to expand its range, with the Game Boy Wireless Adapter that comes packaged with Pokemon FireRed and Pokemon LeafGreen, as well as Game Boy Advance Video, novel video paks that let users watch cartoons right on their Game Boy Advance units.

 The Start Mayhem campaign features CGI-animated Game Boy Advance SP units brought to life in a variety of fun situations.
 Each color unit demonstrates a different personality.
-The campaign kicks off with videos featuring the Flame and Onyx systems.
+The campaign kicked off with videos featuring the Flame and Onyx systems.